FW CHANGE MAKERS

 Who is the team behind Change Makers?

-The Future Women team has worked in consultation with business leaders, government heads of department, the Sex Discrimination Commission, human resources professionals and the Workplace Gender Equality Agency to create a course that will result in real change.
+The Future Women team has worked in consultation with business leaders, government heads of department, human resources professionals, and the Sex Discrimination Commissioner Kate Jenkins to create a course that will result in real change.
 The course has been developed by:

 Dr Katie Spearritt is CEO and Founder of Diversity Partners, a highly respected professional services firm providing consulting advice to organisations on diversity, flexibility, and inclusive leadership in Australia and Asia.